Mariatta/talk-talk-talk/source/what_is_a_python_core_developer.rst

 The following was the proposal I submitted to PyCon US 2018.
 Yes, I deviated from the outline in the actual talk.
 There was an important topic that I had left out from the proposal.
-I didn't actually to touch upon it myself, but days before the conference, I decided I had to talk about it.
+I didn't actually want to touch upon it myself, but days before the conference, I decided I had to talk about it.